idbrii/vim-searchsavvy/README.md

 * Select text and use this command to create a search query for any of the selected lines.
 Works well with ToggleWholeWord.

+BufGrep and ArgGrep commands
+* Search through all open buffers or all files in the arglist and see the results in your quickfix -- just like :grep.

 Extend/improve mappings to do what you expect
 =============================================